-- \ site establishment and infrastructure development: - stripping and stockpiling of topsoil from the proposed mining footprint area; - blasting and excavation of the mining area; - crushing and screening of the loosened material at the processing plant; and - stockpiling the product until sold and transported of site.
+- site establishment and infrastructure development; - stripping and stockpiling of topsoil from the proposed mining footprint area; - blasting and excavation of the mining area; - crushing and screening of the loosened material at the processing plant; and - stockpiling the product until sold and transported of site.

-Due to the small scale of the operation no permanent infrastructure will be built at the mining area.
+The proposed quarry will appoint ±11 employees (including management), and due to the small scale of the operation no permanent infrastructure will be built at the mining area.
 The Applicant plans to establish the following mobile/temporary infrastructure within the mining footprint:

-- Chemical ablution facilities to be serviced by a registered contractor; - Crushing and screening plant; - Containers that will be used as site offices, workshops and storage rooms.
+- Chemical ablution facilities to be serviced by a registered contractor; - Crushing and screening plant; - Containers that will be used as site offices, workshops and storage rooms; and - Temporary wash bay.

-1.2 OBJECTIVE OF THE CLOSURE PLAN
+1.3 OBJECTIVE OF THE CLOSURE PLAN